null

 The Barbed Reducing Coupler (also known as an Insert Reducer) is the professional's choice for stepping down mainline sizes in agricultural and large-scale irrigation systems.
 Whether you are transitioning from a 2" header to a 1 1/2" zone line, or extending a run with smaller Polyethylene Tubing, this heavy-duty fitting ensures a secure, high-flow connection between two different tubing diameters.

-Why Choose Dura Barbed Reducers?
+Why Choose Dura Reducing Couplers?

 • Seamless Transitions: Effortlessly connect larger supply lines to smaller distribution lines without the need for complex glued manifolds or multiple bushings.